microprediction/endersnotebooks/mean_reversion_attacker.md

 # Mean Reversion Attacker Tutorial

-This tutorial demonstrates how to create an "attacker" that exploits deviations from the martingale property in a univariate numerical time series.
+The [mean_reversion_attacker](https://github.com/microprediction/endersnotebooks/blob/main/mean_reversion_attacker.ipynb) tutorial notebook demonstrates how to create an "attacker" that exploits deviations from the martingale property in a univariate numerical time series.
 By identifying when the expected future value of a series diverges from its current value, the attacker aims to make profitable predictions with minimal trading frequency.
+Whether this particular attacker does that is up to you to decide.
+You are invited to create an entirely different one.

 ## Introduction